WebAssembly/module-linking/proposals/module-types/Explainer.md

 ```
 which is primarily used in this proposal.

-Although the text and binary format list imports and exports in a particular
+Although module types list imports and exports in a particular order, module
-order, module types describe their imports and exports via *unordered maps*
-and thus two encoded module types that differ only by order are equivalent.
-Moreover, module subtyping compares imports and exports pairwise, by import
+*subtyping* allows a supplied module definition's to have a different order as
-name.
-Like function types, module subtyping is contravariant in imports and
+long as all the fields are present.
+Moreover, module subtyping is covariant in
-covariant in exports.
-Unlike function types, because imports and exports are
-unordered maps, superfluous import and export fields are ignored.
+exports and contravariant in imports (including allowing a subtype to have more
+expors and fewer imports than the supertype).
+These permissive subtyping rules
+provide modules additional flexibility to evolve without breaking existing
+clients.
+Since module types are checked at instantiation-time, this extra
+flexibility shouldn't affect runtime performance.

 In WebAssembly there is also the separate concept of a module *instance*,
 which is the result of [instantiating][Module Instantiation] a module with